rishikeshdound/blood_bank_sql/README.md

 # Blood Bank Management System

 A web-based application to streamline blood bank management processes, allowing donors, recipients, and admins to interact efficiently.
-The system supports donor registration, blood requests, and upcoming campaigns, managed through a user-friendly interface.
+The system supports Donor registration, Blood Recipient registration and a Admin registration  managed through a user-friendly interface.

 ---

-## 🚀 Features
+##  Features

 ### 1. **Donor Functionalities**
 - **Register/Sign In:** Donors can register or log in to their accounts.